wboyer/flattener/tests/README.md

 -------

 * write out the test harness, include the tracking server in the test file, include the server as well.
+* figure out what headers need to be passed through, ignored, taken into account

 Test Cases